rolo5555/rolo5555.github.io/docs/blog/posts/pipelines_githubctions.md

 ## Cast of characters
 ### Workflows
 A workflow is a configurable automated process consisting of one or more jobs.
-These workflows are defined in .github/workflows and can be triggered by events (such as a push or pull request) or run on a set schedule.
+These workflows are defined in `.github/workflows` and can be triggered by a variety of events.
 Common workflows include:

-Building and testing pull requests.
+- Building and testing pull requests.
-Deploying applications after a release.
+- Deploying applications after a release.
-Automatically adding labels to new issues.
+- Automatically adding labels to new issues.
-You can even reference one workflow from within another for better reusability.

 ### Events
 Events are activities in a repository that trigger workflows.
 Examples include:

-Pushing code.
+- Pushing code.
-Opening a pull request.
+- Opening a pull request.
-Creating a new issue.
+- Creating a new issue.
-Workflows can also be triggered manually or on a predefined schedule.
-For a full list, see GitHub’s documentation on Events that trigger workflows.
+- Workflows can also be triggered manually or on a predefined schedule.
+For a full list, see [GitHub’s documentation on Events](https://docs.github.com/en/rest/using-the-rest-api/github-event-types?apiVersion=2022-11-28) that trigger workflows.

 ### Jobs
 A job is a collection of steps executed on the same runner.
 Each step can either be a shell script or an action that is part of the workflow.
 Steps are executed in order, and you can share data between them.